Where Do DJ Get Their Music From in 2024? Find the Best Tracks to DJ

 There is no better way to learn about music and the scene than actually experiencing it yourself.
 Find gigs, festivals, conferences, meet-ups and real-life situations where you can be inspired, learn and grow as an artist.
 You can also attend music conferences like Brighton Music Confernence!

-Step Two - Sourcing Your Music
+Step Two - Sourcing Your DJ Music

 Find a multitude of sources for your music but be aware of the different formats available and how they may affect the sound quality of your performance.
+DJs who find the best tracks for professional playback understand that quality is king.
+Make sure you know how to download the correct format.

 Digital or Analogue?